-During 2012, under Rand's standard compensation arrangements with Directors, the Chairman of the Board received an annual Chairman retainer of \$7,500 and each non-employee Director received an annual fee of \$7,500 plus \$1,500 for attendance at each meeting of the Board of Directors.
-Audit Committee members received \$1,000 for each meeting attended and Compensation Committee and Governance and Nominating Committee members received \$750 for each meeting attended.
-Rand reimburses Directors for reasonable out of pocket expenses incurred in attending meetings of the Board.
+During 2013, under Rand's standard compensation arrangements with Directors, the Chairman of the Board received an annual Chairman retainer of \$7,500 and each non-employee Director received an annual fee of \$7,500 plus \$1,500 for attendance at each meeting of the Board of Directors.
+Audit Committee and Compensation Committee members received \$1,000 for each meeting attended and Governance and Nominating Committee members received \$750 for each meeting attended.
+Rand reimburses Directors for reasonable out of pocket expenses incurred in attending Board and Committee meetings.

-The following table sets forth information with respect to the compensation paid to or earned by each non-employee Director for the 2012 fiscal year.
-Rand did not pay or accrue any other compensation to the following Directors for the 2012 fiscal year.
+The following table sets forth information with respect to the compensation paid to or earned by each non-employee Director for the 2013 fiscal year.
+Rand did not pay or accrue any other compensation to the following Directors for the 2013 fiscal year.

-Name Fees Earne ed or Paid in Cash
+Name Fees Earned Fees Earned or Paid in Cash

 Erland E. Kailbourne \$ 20,750

 Ross B. Kenzie \$ 20,000

 Reginald B. Newman, II \$ 21,000

-Jayne K. Rand \$ 16,500
+Jayne K. Rand \$ 15,750

-Robert M. Zak \$ 20,000
+Robert M. Zak \$ 19,250